Walter von Loë: Military career

 In his youth, Loë was educated at the Ritterakademie in Bedburg until 1845, when he served his required year in the military and was transferred to the reserves.
 After graduating from the academy, he studied at Bonn University.
 Loë was not to stay at the university for long, however, as war with Denmark broke out over a border dispute known as the Schleswig-Holstein Question.
 The duchies of Schleswig and Holstein, located along the Danish border, were claimed by both Prussia and Denmark.
 When German Schleswig-Holsteiners rebelled, Prussia and other German states sent forces to intervene.
 Loë served as a lieutenant of German cavalry during the conflict, eventually transferring to the Prussian 3rd Hussars.

 In 1851, the war with Denmark concluded with an agreement, the 1852 London Protocol, which allowed the Danes to retain Schleswig-Holstein.
 Loë remained in the military, however, fighting rebels in Baden before becoming adjutant of Prussia's Army Riding School.
 A major by 1861, Loë became an aide-de-camp to King William I of Prussia, serving in this capacity for one year, upon which he accompanied the King's brother, Prince Albert, to the Caucasus.
 In 1863, Loë was appointed military attaché to the French army in Algeria; whilst in North Africa, he participated in a French campaign against Arab rebels.

 Returning to Prussia, Loë was transferred to the army's Grand Headquarters, seeing action in the Battle of Königgrätz.
 He was promoted firstly to lieutenant colonel (1867) and then to full colonel (1868), and commanded the Seventh Hussars during the Franco-Prussian War, after which Germany was unified under William, now Emperor of the entire German nation.
 Loë's forces performed satisfactorily during the war, and he advanced to the level of brigade commander.
 Serving in both command and staff roles, Loë—having succeeded to his father's title of baron—rose to major general and then to lieutenant general.
 He became the commander of the 5th Division in 1879, and served from 1880 to 1884 as Prussian adjutant general, after which he was given command of the VIII Army Corps.

-In February of 1893, Loë was sent to Rome as Germany's liaison to the Holy See, meeting with Pope Leo XIII.
+In February 1893, Loë was sent to Rome as Germany's liaison to the Holy See, meeting with Pope Leo XIII.
 Upon his successful completion of this diplomatic mission, Loë was made colonel general of the cavalry.
 After spending two years in charge of the cavalry branch, he was promoted to field marshal on 1 January 1905, becoming one of the few Catholics to receive this highest rank after service in the Protestant-dominated Prussian army.
 Additionally, Loë was made Commander-in-chief of the Marches (Oberbefehlshaber in den Marken) and Governor of Berlin.